Svalorzen/AI-Toolbox/README.md

 In addition, full C++17 support is now required (**this means at least g++-7**)

-If you want to build the POMDP part of the library you will also need:
+If you want to build the POMDP or Factored MDP part of the library you will also
+need:

 - the [lp\_solve](http://lpsolve.sourceforge.net/5.5/) library is also required (a shared library must be available to compile the Python libraries).